 The Solar Ultraviolet Index

-The Met Office provides information called the Solar UV Index with their weather forecasts (see under 'References' at the end of this leaflet).
+In the UK, the Met Office provides information called the Solar UV Index with their weather forecasts.
 The index is given as a figure in a triangle over the maps they use when giving forecasts.
 Basically, the higher the index (from 1 to 10), the greater the risk from the sun, and the more care you should take of your skin when outside.
-See their website for details.
+See the link in 'Further Reading and References'.

 Sunshine and vitamin D

 Vitamin D is vital for good health.
 Vitamin D is made in the skin with the help of sunlight.
 Sunlight is actually the main source of vitamin D, as there is very little found in the foods that we eat.

 This means that to be healthy you need a certain amount of sun exposure.
 There is concern that some people may go to the extreme of avoiding the sun altogether and then become deficient in vitamin D. The aim is to enjoy the sun sensibly, so as to make enough vitamin D, whilst not increasing the risk of skin cancer.